angular/angular/aio/content/tutorial/toh-pt0.md

 The CLI generated an empty `styles.css` for this purpose.
 Put your application-wide styles there.

-Here's an excerpt from the `styles.css` for the _Tour of Heroes_ sample app.
+Open `src/styles.css` and add the code below to the file.

 <code-example path="toh-pt0/src/styles.1.css" header="src/styles.css (excerpt)">
 </code-example>